ucsb-cs16/s19-ykk/_info/staff.md

   <img src="/s19-ykk/info/mentorPhotos/Surya-Pugal.jpg"  width="300px"  alt="" style="float: left; margin: 0px 10px 20px 10px;">
   <h3> Qinghang Hong (Tutor)</h3>
     Preferred Pronouns: He, Him, His<br/>
   <i> "Hi!
-My name is Qinghang Hong and I'm second-year CS major.
+My name is Qinghang Hong and I'm a second-year CS major.
 It is my first time tutoring in CS classes and I am looking forward to helping you all to succeed in CS16 and C++.
 I started my freshman year as a math major and eventually switched into Computer Science.
 Feel free to ask me questions about major switching if you are considering it.
 I am interested in web development and machine learning outside of class.
 I am a part of programming group working on a WeChat MiniProgram at CSA (Chinese Student Association).
 In my free time, I enjoy playing and watching basketball a lot.
 I am also a big Stephen Curry fan!    " </i>
   </td>
 </tr>
 </table>